terrajobst/AspNetCore.Docs.es-es/aspnetcore/tutorials/razor-pages/model.md

 [!INCLUDE [initial migration](~/includes/RP/model3.md)]

 ---
+> [!NOTE]

-Los comandos anteriores generan la advertencia siguiente: "No type was specified for the decimal column 'Price' on entity type 'Movie'.
+> Los comandos anteriores generan la advertencia siguiente: *No type was specified for the decimal column "Price" on entity type "Movie" (No se ha especificado ningún tipo en la columna decimal "Price" en el tipo de entidad "Movie").
 This will cause values to be silently truncated if they do not fit in the default precision and scale.
-Explicitly specify the SQL server column type that can accommodate all the values using 'HasColumnType()'." ("No se ha especificado ningún tipo en la columna decimal 'Price' en el tipo de entidad 'Movie'.
-Esto hará que los valores se trunquen inadvertidamente si no caben según la precisión y escala predeterminados.
-Especifique expresamente el tipo de columna de SQL Server que tenga cabida para todos los valores usando 'HasColumnType()'.")

-Puede omitir dicha advertencia, ya que se corregirá en un tutorial posterior.
+Explicitly specify the SQL server column type that can accommodate all the values using "HasColumnType()" (Especifique de forma explícita el tipo de columna de SQL Server que pueda acomodar todos los valores mediante "HasColumnType()").* Esta advertencia se puede omitir, ya que se corregirá en un tutorial posterior.

-El comando `ef migrations add InitialCreate` genera el código para crear el esquema de base de datos inicial.
-El esquema se basa en el modelo especificado en `DbContext`, en el archivo *RazorPagesMovieContext.cs*.
-El argumento `InitialCreate` se usa para asignar nombre a las migraciones.
-Se puede usar cualquier nombre, pero, por convención, se selecciona uno que describa la migración.

-El comando `ef database update` ejecuta el método `Up` en el archivo *Migrations/\<time-stamp>_InitialCreate.cs*.
-El método `Up` crea la base de datos.

 # <a name="visual-studiotabvisual-studio"></a>[Visual Studio](#tab/visual-studio)